-The Iowa League of Cities is the statewide association of city governments in Iowa.
+The lowa League of Cities is the statewide nonprofit, nonpartisan association of city governments in lowa.
 The League provides a variety of information and services to its members.

 Municipal Leadership Academy

 New city officials shouldn't miss the Municipal Leadership Academy (MLA).
 This educational, multi-part series gives leaders the tools they need to succeed in public office.
 MLA prepares attendees for participation in city government and covers everything from council meeting procedures to city budgets to important legal issues.